dhellmann/pymotw/PyMOTW/zlib/index.rst

 .. {{{end}}}

-The Adler32 algorithm is said to be faster than a standard CRC, but I found it to be slower in some tests.
+The Adler32 algorithm is said to be faster than a standard CRC, but I found it to be slower in my own tests.

 .. include:: zlib_checksum_tests.py
     :literal: